heschy/HeschyCrypt/README.md

 # HeschyCrypt
 is a simple library to encrypt and decrypt strings.
 It isn't verry secure but simple and okay. ***HeschyCrypt*** is good to save some data, but the decrypting is **verry** simple.

+Here are some good Points to start with HeschyCrypt:
+How to use the HeschyCrypt Library

 ## Windows
 On Windows my Library works verry fine.
 The Lib is tested on Ubuntu 20.04 with ***WINE 5.0***!